ethereum/yellowpaper/README.md

 In order to build, use the supplied build script (``build.sh``).
 Following the first time, you can use the standard `pdflatex` tools like http://latex.informatik.uni-halle.de/latex-online/latex.php for compiling/preview.
 It can be viewed in ``PDF`` format after building.

 ## Other language versions
-- [Chinese](https://github.com/yuange1024/ethereum_yellowpaper) translated by YuanGe and GaoTianlu
+- [Chinese](https://github.com/yuange1024/ethereum_yellowpaper) translated by YuanGe and GaoTianlu.